Harvey BurnettTitle: Associate Professor of Psychology

 BA Psychology, University of Michigan

-Harvey Burnett is associate professor of psychology on the campus of Andrews University, Berrien Springs, Michigan.
-He joined the Department of Behavioral Sciences faculty in January 2010.
-On July 1, 2015 he became Chair of the same department.
+Harvey Burnett is an associate professor of psychology on the campus of Andrews University, Berrien Springs, Michigan.
+He joined the Department of Behavioral Sciences faculty in January 2010 and became the chair on July 1, 2015 he became Chair of the department.

-Born in Detroit, Michigan, Dr. Burnett graduated from the University of Michigan-Dearborn in 1991, with a Bachelor of Arts degree in psychology.
+Born in Detroit, Michigan, Dr. Burnett graduated from the University of Michigan-Dearborn in 1991, with a Bachelor of Arts in Psychology.
 In 1994, he received a Master’s of Divinity degree from Andrews University Seventh-day Adventist Theological Seminary.

-Dr. Burnett earned his doctoral degree in 2001 from Andrews University.
-The title of his dissertation is: “A Study of the Relationship between Police Stress and Moral Reasoning, Coping Mechanisms, and Selected Demographic Variables.”
+Dr. Burnett earned his doctoral degree in 2001 from Andrews University, the title of his dissertation being: “A Study of the Relationship between Police Stress and Moral Reasoning, Coping Mechanisms, and Selected Demographic Variables.”

 Dr. Burnett is a licensed psychologist and certified police officer in the State of Michigan and is currently vice president of the Michigan Crisis Response Association, Inc. He also is a member of the Berrien County Critical Incident Stress Management Board and Team and the Berrien County Crisis Negotiation Team.
 Dr. Burnett responded to New York City shortly after the 9-11 attacks and has participated in numerous critical incident stress interventions.

 Some of the organizations that Dr. Burnett has had membership with include the American Psychological Association, International Conference of Police Chaplains, International Critical Incident Stress Foundation, Inc., and the National Tactical Officers Association.

 He is the father to Joshua, Micaela, and Rebekah Burnett.

 Michigan Crisis Response Association Board Member, MI

 Berrien County Negotiation Team Member, County of Berrien, MI